 Remind them that it’s easy to discount a particular skill when it doesn’t seem to relate to the present situation.
 But this isn’t always the case.
 With the list, they can easily recall their strengths even while working on a seemingly unrelated task.

-Let the students know that recognizing their academic strengths is only half the battle won.
-The other half of the battle is won by being aware of their academic weaknesses.
-By recognizing their weaknesses, the students can understand how their weaknesses might affect them when completing assignments.
+Let the students know that recognizing their academic strengths is only half the battle.
+The other half is having awareness of their academic weaknesses.
+By recognizing their weaknesses, the students can understand how their weaknesses might affect them when completing assignments, interacting with other students, or just being generally successful in the academic setting.

 Similar to listing their academic strengths, you can ask the students to document their academic weaknesses.
 A key point here is always to be honest and truthful when assessing their shortcomings.